2 - Inventory & Ad-hoc commands

 Oops, the last one didn’t went well, all red.

-Re-run the last ad hoc command but this time check the checkbox labeled Enable privilege escalation.
+Re-run the last ad hoc command but this time check the checkbox labeled Privilege escalation.

 As you see, this time it worked.
 For tasks that have to run as root

 you need to escalate the privileges.
-This is the same as the become: yes used in your Ansible Playbooks.
+This is the same as the become: true used in your Ansible Playbooks.

 Challenge Lab: Ad Hoc Commands